Skip To The Main Content

 Work Highlights

-• The Toronto-Dominion Bank in resolving historic litigation related to Robert Allen Stanford, orchestrator of one of the largest-ever Ponzi schemes, on the eve of trial
+• Toronto-Dominion Bank – defended client in muti-billion-dollar litigation arising from the Robert Allen Stanford Ponzi scheme, one of the largest in history; resolved on the eve of trial

-• Issuers and underwriters in several residential mortgage-backed securities actions, including obtaining summary judgment for RBS
+• Issuers and Underwriters – defended multiple residential mortgage-backed securities actions; obtained summary judgment for RBS and Deutsche Bank

-• Paramount Global in derivative and stockholder class actions arising out of merger between CBS and Viacom
+• Paramount Global - defended derivative and stockholder class actions arising from the CBS-Viacom merger

-• CBS in Section 220 demand in Delaware Court of Chancery related to CBS and Viacom merger
+• CBS – represented client in Section 220 demand trial in the Delaware Court of Chancery related to the CBS and Viacom merger

-• State Street Board of Directors in connection with stockholder derivative investigations and litigation
+• State Street Board of Directors – advised in connection with stockholder derivative investigations and litigation

 Accolades